 Prepare calcium water.
 To do this, combine ½ teaspoon calcium powder (in the small packet in your box of Pomona’s pectin) with ½ cup water in a small, clear jar with a lid.
 Shake well.
 Extra calcium water should be stored in the refrigerator for future use.

-2½ cups water
+2 cups water

-4 teaspoons calcium water
+2 teaspoons calcium water

-1½ cups honey, divided
+1½ cups sugar

 3 teaspoons Pomona’s Pectin powder

 1. Wash and rinse jars, lids, and screw bands.
 Set screw bands aside until ready to use.
 Place jars in boiling water bath canner with a rack, fill at least 2/3 of the way full with water, and bring to a boil.
 Boil jars for 10 minutes to sterilize (add 1 additional minute of sterilizing time for every 1000 feet above sea level), then turn down heat and let jars stand in hot water until ready to use.
 Place lids in water in a small pan, bring to a low simmer, and hold there until ready to use.

-9. Place jars in the hot water, on the rack inside the canner.
+8. Place jars in the hot water, on the rack inside the canner.
 (Make sure jars are upright, not touching each other or the sides of the canner, and are covered with at least 1-2 inches of water).
 Place the lid on the canner, return the canner to a rolling boil, and boil for 10 minutes.
 (Add 1 minute additional processing time for every 1000 feet above sea level.)

-Recipe and Photos by Allison Carroll Duffy.
+Recipe and photos by Allison Carroll Duffy